FinnianX/POOP-script/README.md

 else:
   flush fart
 ```
-If run this programm would return fart as 3 != 4.
+If run this programm would `flush fart` as 3 isnt equal 4.